Range Rover Classic: Transmission

 The Range Rover used permanent four-wheel drive, rather than the switchable rear-wheel/four-wheel drive on Land Rover Series vehicles, and had a lever for switching ratios on the transfer box for off-road use.
 Originally, the only gearbox available was a four-speed manual unit, until Fairey overdrive became an option after 1977.
 A three-speed Chrysler TorqueFlite automatic gearbox became an option in October 1982, after years of demands from buyers.
 This was upgraded to a 4-speed ZF box in 1985, coupled to an LT230 transfer box.

 The other major transmission upgrade in the Range Rover's lifetime was the switch from the LT95 combined four-speed manual gearbox and transfer box to the LT77 five-speed gearbox and separate LT230 transfer box in 1983.
 The LT230 was later used on both the Defender and Discovery models, but was replaced on the Range Rover by a Borg Warner chain-driven transfer box incorporating an automatic viscous coupling limited slip differential – earlier transmissions had a manual differential lock (operated by a vacuum servo on the LT95 and mechanically on the LT230).
 The LT77 had two major design changes: first an upgrade to larger bearings for the layshaft and new ratios around 1988, then a newly designed synchro hub for third and fourth gear and double synchros for first and second.
 This is also known as the suffix H gearbox or LT77s.

 Australian assembly

-Jaguar-Rover-Australia began assembly of the Range Rover from CKD kits at its Enfield plant, in New South Wales, Australia in 1979.
+Leyland Australia began assembly of the Range Rover from CKD kits at its Enfield plant, in New South Wales, Australia in 1979.
 Government increases in the tariff on parts led to Australian assembly being discontinued in 1983.